julian-8897/julian-8897/README.md

-- Hey there, I'm a PhD student @ The University of Surrey, mainly working scientific machine learning applied to the Astrophysical domain.
+👋 Hey there!
+I'm a PhD student @ The University of Surrey, working on **Scientific Machine Learning** applied to **Astrophysics**!

+**My primary interests are:**
+- 🕸️ Graph Representation Learning
+- 🌌 Neural ODEs
+- 🧮 Symbolic Regression
-- My primary interests are: Graph Representation Learning, Neural ODEs, Symbolic Regression, and Flow Matching
+- 🔄 Flow Matching